samugit83/AutoCodeAgent2.0/README.md

   - A tool for ingesting text into a ChromaDB Vector database with simple RAG
 - retrieve_simple_rag
   - A tool for retrieving the most similar documents to a query from a ChromaDB Vector database with simple RAG
+- ingest_llama_index
+  - A tool for ingesting text into a LlamaIndex vector database
+- retrieve_llama_index
+  - A tool for retrieving the most similar documents to a query from a LlamaIndex vector database
 - ingest_hybrid_vector_graph_rag
   - A tool for ingesting text into a Neo4j database with hybrid vector graph RAG
 - retrieve_hybrid_vector_graph_rag